MathysCogne/Make_My_File-42/README.md

 ## Features

-- Auto-detect source files and headers, including in subdirectories.
+- Auto-detect source files, headers and bonus files, including in subdirectories.
 - Detect C project structure and Create project structure automatically if not present, including:
-	- main.c, name-app.c, and name-app.h
+	- main.c, name_app.c, and name_app.h
 	- Directories: include/ and src/
 	- A corresponding Makefile
 	- A .gitignore file for c project

-- Auto-detect bonus source files for projects 42.
+- Link against the `libft` library (42).
+- Include and auto-download `MiniLibX` library (42).
 - Create object directories and dependency files.
-- Link against the `ft_libft` library (42).
-- 'Regen' rule in the generated Makefile for updates.

 &nbsp;